kcl-lang/kcl/README.md

 ## Installation

-[Download](https://github.com/kcl-lang/kcl/releases) the latest release from GitHub and add `{install-location}/kclvm/bin` to the environment `PATH`.

-> For more information about installation, please check the [Installation Guide](https://kcl-lang.io/docs/user_docs/getting-started/install/) on the KCL official website.
+For more information about installation, please check the [Installation Guide](https://kcl-lang.io/docs/user_docs/getting-started/install/) on the KCL official website.

 ## Showcase

-`./samples/kubernetes.k` is an example of generating kubernetes manifests.
+`./samples/kubernetes.k` is an example of generating Kubernetes manifests.

 ```python
 apiVersion = "apps/v1"